Proud to be a Canadian Company

 5. Are we moving the table?

 Our pricing always assumes that the table is in the room or in an adjoining room for the service.
-We do charge extra to carry the table up or down stairs to and from storage.
-Moreover, any move that we do happens in one day, whether we are installing or dismantling the table or not.
+We do charge extra to carry the table up or down stairs or to and from storage.
+Moreover, any move that we do takes place in one day, whether we are installing or dismantling the table or not.
 We do not store tables.
 It is important that you have access to both locations on the day of your move.

 6. Do we need to crate the slate?